 Umea Pike fishing

-2020 holiday packages run from Friday May 1st until Sunday October 4th.
+2022 holiday packages (caravan plus guided boat fishing) run from May 1st until October 3rd.

 We are located in the village of Skivsjo in the county of Vasterbotten in Northern Sweden.

 We are one hours drive from the city of Umea and its airport; 20 minutes drive from the town of Vindeln and 45 minutes from Lycksele in Lapland.